 SHOP LEMS BOULDER BOOTS

 Versatile by nature, the Lems Boulder Boot cannot (and should not) be pigeonholed in terms of how it must be used.
 Indeed, it’s a boot that covers a wide range of possible uses, everything from multi-day treks in the mountains to urban explorations in concrete jungles.
-A lot of people, including us, use the Lems Boulder Boot on the trails, as a go-to hiking boot, especially in the shoulder seasons when it feels more appropriate to be wearing a closed-toe footwear option.
-But it's lightweight and breathable nature lends itself well to warm weather outings, too, and we wouldn’t hesitate to strike off on a long walk in these boots on even the hottest of days.
+A lot of people, including us, use the Lems Boulder Boot on the trails as a go-to hiking boot, especially in the shoulder seasons when it feels more appropriate to be wearing a closed-toe footwear option.
+But its lightweight and breathable nature lends itself well to warm-weather outings, too, and we wouldn’t hesitate to strike off on a long walk in these boots on even the hottest of days.

 What’s also surprising about the Lems Boulder Boot is that it makes for an excellent running shoe.
-It helps expand our definition of what a running shoe is (or could be), which is something we really appreciate about this model, and something that consumers in general would be wise to ponder (given the injurious conventional running shoe options that are so ubiquitous in the marketplace today).
-Mountain bikers also like the Boulder Boot, not only for its foot-friendly qualities, but also because it protects the ankles from the whip and scratch of trailside foliage.
+It helps expand our definition of what a running shoe is (or could be), which is something we really appreciate about this model and something that consumers in general would be wise to ponder (given the injurious conventional running shoe options that are so ubiquitous in the marketplace today).
+Mountain bikers also like the Boulder Boot, not only for its foot-friendly qualities but also because it protects the ankles from the whip and scratch of trailside foliage.
 For many mountain bikers, a Lems Boulder Boot and Catalyst Pedals pairing is a truly special marriage that improves ride quality and promotes trailhead conversations about optimal pedaling mechanics and foot health.

 So, the active outdoor nature of these boots is well established, but they can also serve you well in more casual situations, such as short trips around town to your favorite coffee shop or for grocery runs to your local supermarket.
 They pair nicely with a variety of casual wear and offer you, the user, an attractive footwear option that looks right at home on city streets.
-The Lems Boulder Boot really does bridge the gap between functional, trail-worthy footwear and refined urban style, and you should feel confident using this boot in a wide variety of situations and scenarios.
+The Lems Boulder Boot really does bridge the gap between functional, trail-worthy footwear and eye-catching urban style, and you should feel confident using this boot in a wide variety of situations and scenarios.

 Note: Always consult with your physician before adopting any boot for the purposes of managing an existing condition; your foot care physician is in the best possible position to know if the particular model you’re considering is right for you and your situation.

 Nylon + Leather: This Boulder Boot option incorporates both 1200 denier nylon and high-quality leather in key locations throughout the upper.
-This combination of materials makes for a comfortable and durable boot that stands up to the rigors of the trail.
+This combination of materials makes for a comfortable and exceptionally durable boot that stands up to the rigors of the trail.
 This version of the Lems Boulder Boot is water-resistant.

 Waterproof Leather: This premium version of the Lems Boulder Boot is, as its name implies, 100 percent waterproof.
 Possessing a gusseted tongue, breathable waterproof membrane, and full-grain oiled leather upper, this waterproof boot boasts a thicker gauge thread and an overall stronger outer construction, making it supremely tough and capable of combating a variety of climatic conditions.

-Mid: The Boulder Boot Mid, which comes in both vegan and leather options, is a lower cut version of the standard Boulder Boot and comes with an ultra-thin (0.8 mm) and sustainable cork footbed for enhanced foot comfort.
+Mid: The Boulder Boot Mid, which comes in both vegan and leather options, is a lower-cut version of the standard Boulder Boot and comes with an ultra-thin (0.8 mm) and sustainable cork footbed for enhanced foot comfort.
 Because of its lower-cut design, this version of the Boulder Boot is perhaps the most packable of all, making it exceptionally easy to stow in a backpack or suitcase.

 In using this combination of footgear, many people also experience a sense of increased foot strength within the first few weeks of use.
 Weight-bearing with the full suite of natural footgear on your feet, especially in the first few weeks and months of use, may yield the sensation that your foot has undergone a strenuous workout.
 This is a normal sensation and indicates that your foot is undergoing important adaptations.
 Pain is never a normal sensation, however, and so if you’re experiencing discomfort with some or all of the footgear (which is rare), your best bet is to temporarily discontinue use and consult a foot care professional in your area.
 A gradual and measured introduction of natural footgear is a key consideration in achieving the best possible outcomes.

-SHOP HELPFUL FOOTGEAR
+SHOP CORRECT TOES SHOP OTHER HELPFUL FOOTGEAR

 Sizing Tip #1: To create additional roominess within the boot, we suggest removing the included (optional) boot liner/insole; this action does not, in any way, affect the performance of the boot.